marcus-crane/apache-cfg/README.md

 I'll try to explain step by step what each line is doing because at first, I have no idea what the hell was going on.

+## Note: Fully detail explainations are sitting inside the pull request called 'Config Explainations' in order to leave the conf files usable as is

 ### I just want to serve up a single static folder to Port 80

 ### I want to run a Node server on Port 80!